-EXCEPTION: The FUL shall not apply in any case where a physician certifies in their own handwriting that, in their medical judgment, a specific brand is medically necessary for a particular patient.
-A notation like "brand medically necessary" written by the physician on the prescription above their signature is an acceptable certification.
+EXCEPTION: The FUL shall not apply in any case where a physician certifies in his/her own handwriting that, in his/her medical judgment, a specific brand is medically necessary for a particular patient.
+A notation like "brand medically necessary" written by the physician on the prescription above his/her signature is an acceptable certification.
 A procedure for checking a box on a form will not constitute an acceptable certification.
-All such certified prescriptions must be maintained in the pharmacy files and are subject to audit by the BMS.
+All such certified prescriptions must be maintained in the pharmacy files and are subject to audit by BMS